 Georgia DUI Laws carry serious penalties: even a first offense can potentially mean time in jail.
-Check out The Law Ladies’ complete guide to Georgia DUI Laws for everything you need to know.
+Check out The Law Ladies’ complete guide to DUI Laws in Georgia for everything you need to know.

-For more information on Georgia DUI Laws contact The Law Ladies today.
+For more information on DUI Laws in GA contact The Law Ladies today.

-Georgia DUI laws restrict driving or being in physical control of an automobile with a blood alcohol content (BAC) of.08% or higher (.04% or more if the person is driving a commercial automobile and.02% or more if the chauffeur is under 21).
+DUI laws in Georgia restrict driving or being in physical control of an automobile with a blood alcohol content (BAC) of.08% or higher (.04% or more if the person is operating a commercial automobile and.02% or more if the chauffeur is under 21).

-Driving is also prohibited while being “under the influence” of any alcohol, drug, a controlled substance, or any quantity of cannabis or illegal drugs in your blood or urine.
+It is also prohibited while being “under the influence” of any drink, drug, a controlled substance, or any quantity of cannabis or illegal drugs in your blood or urine.

 Georgia DUI Limit

-The very best advice is to avoid consuming any alcohol if you are going to drive.
+The very best advice is to avoid consuming any drinking if you are going to drive.
 Don’t take the chance.
-You might pass a test if you are drinking and driving, but have in mind that that Breathalyzers are not always reliable and that Georgia has one of the nation’s strictest drunk driving laws.
+You might pass a test if you are drinking, but have in mind that that Breathalyzers are not always reliable and that Georgia has one of the nation’s strictest DUI laws.

 What is OCGA 40-6-391?